 The homepage of Raddit, whose VPS is based in Amsterdam, is clean and ad-free; the posts are categorized under tabs Hot, New, Top, Controversial, Featured, and All.
 At the right side, the featured forums are listed where the most popular forums (just like subreddits) are listed.

-Steemit is the most different website on this list.
+Steemit is the most different website on this list of sites like Reddit.
 It can be seen as a combination of Reddit and Quora.
 Steemit’s idea was described in a whitepaper in March 2016.
 Here, the users can publish their own content and based upon the upvotes, they receive Steem tokens.
 Steem was created to incentivize the use of Steemit.

 To use Steemit and create an account, you need to create an account using your email and phone number.
 For simply visiting and reading the article, you don’t need registration.
 To me, Steemit sounds like a good idea for a niche of content creators who are looking to generate some income.